CryptoLionR/Compound-Bounty-n4/README.md

 In this github article, we wrote a python script that calculates the maturity date of a DAI loan.
 This calculator can take in **ANY** scenario as it has no limits and is based solely on one equation.

 ### The Calculator
-*to run the calculator, you will need python installed*
+*to run the calculator, you will need python installed or run the .exe file in the dist folder*

 This github repo holds a python script and a Windows executable that calculates the time it will take to payoff a DAI loan.
 The script requires three inputs:
 * DAI Collateral Amount (in USD)